 She got onto a train and started waving farewell.
 She quietly walked through two coaches and jumped off the train unnoticed.
 She was whisked to Lesotho and sought political refuge in there to avoid deportation.

 With the unbanning of the liberation movements in 1990, she returned to Paarl.
-The Food and Canning Workers Union (FCWU) built her a home in Mbekweni Township in Paarl.
+The FCWU built her a home in Mbekweni Township in Paarl.
 Elizabeth Mafeking died on 28 May 2009, at the age of 90, due to ill health.

 The Western Cape Government, posthumously, conferred Mafekeng with the Western Cape Provincial Honours Awards in honour of her contribution to the liberation struggle.